hueeylow/power_automate/chopedesk.md

 The application has two user paths:</br>

 <h4><b>2.1 Normal User</b></h4>
-Employees can access the portal to manage their own desk reservations - </br>
+Employees can access the portal to manage their own desk reservations: </br>
 </br>
 <b>i.
 Create a Desk Booking</b></br>
 Users can select a preferred date and reserve any desk that is available for that day.<br><br>
 <b>ii.
 View Booking Summary</b></br>
-Users can view their current reservation details, including the <b>booking date and reserved desk.</b><br><br>
+Users can view their current reservation details, including the booking date and reserved desk.<br><br>
 <b>iii.
 Delete Own Booking</b></br>
 Users can remove their own reservation when the desk is no longer required.</b><br><br>
 <b>iv.
 View Desk Availability</b></br>